Top

 Appendix Option 2: Bundle 2, but the 20-year transition to a flat monthly benefit starts with 62-year-olds in 2025 rather than 50-year-olds.

-If enacted in 2025, this option would decrease deficits by $3.6 trillion over the 10-year budget window and by $34 trillion over the next 30 years.
+If enacted in 2025, Table A3 show that this option would decrease deficits by $3.6 trillion over the 10-year budget window and by $34 trillion over the next 30 years.
 Compared to Bundle 2, the flat monthly benefits now decrease outlays by $167 billion over the 10-year budget window and by $9 trillion over the next 30 years.

 Like Appendix Option 1, this option cuts entitlement spending faster and bigger compared to Bundle 2.
-The result is that households save even more, increasing capital by 29 percent and hours worked by 2.2 percent in 2054.
+As shown in Table A4, the result is that households save even more, increasing capital by 29 percent and hours worked by 2.2 percent in 2054.
 Combining the higher capital with an increase in labor generates GDP that is 29 percent larger than in the baseline economy, and 4.3 percentage points larger than under Bundle 2.
 The debt-to-GDP ratio under the policy is 141 percent in 2054, compared to the 217 percent under the current-law baseline.

-Table 9: Budget Effects of Bundle 2, but the 20-year transition to a flat monthly benefit starts with 62-year-olds in 2025 rather than 50-year-olds
+Table A3: Budget Effects of Bundle 2, but the 20-year transition to a flat monthly benefit starts with 62-year-olds in 2025 rather than 50-year-olds

 Conventional budgetary savings (+) or cost (-), billions of nominal dollars, excluding the effects of debt service